FAITHFUL-H3ART/README.md/README.md

 ꒰ Ａｂｏｕｔ ｍｅ !

 — Hello !
 My name is Sofia / Pia , my pronouns is she / her .
-Lesbian !
+Aroace !
 I'm from the Philippines and my Birthday is June 13 .
 My hobbies is drawing , singing , dancing ( sometimes ) and editing !
 I don't really know some fun facts about me :/ .